notioncollective/tickertape/README.md

 }
 ```

-If we specify a specific element:
+If we specify an element:

 ```js